-Figure 1 shows that genes related to innate immune response (NOD 2, ATG16L1, DEFB4), and to adaptive immune response (CCR6, IL17A, IL17F, IL23R, IFN-γ) were significantly increased in inflamed mucosa of CD patients compared with non-inflamed sites.
-Moreover, the levels of mRNA for genes involved in physiological functions of epithelial cells, such as JAK2, TNFSF15, and SLC22A4 were higher in inflamed mucosa compared to non-inflamed mucosa and the differences in expression reached statistical significance.
+Figure 1 shows that genes related to innate immune response (NOD 2, ATG16L1 and DEFB4) and to adaptive immune response (CCR6, IL-17A, IL-17F, IL-23R and IFN-γ) were significantly increased in inflamed mucosa of CD patients compared with non-inflamed sites.
+Moreover, the levels of mRNA for genes involved in physiological functions of epithelial cells, such as JAK2, TNFSF15 and SLC22A4 were higher in inflamed mucosa compared to non-inflamed mucosa and the differences in expression reached statistical significance.

 Detection of CARD15 polymorphism

 DNA samples obtained from peripheral blood were sequenced to investigate the presence of polymorphisms of CARD15/NOD2 gene.
-The results of this analysis showed that four patients (28.5%) included in this study are carriers of at least one of the polymorphisms investigated, suggesting that genetic factors might contribute to the dysregulated expression of CARD15/NOD2 gene[17-19].
+The results of this analysis showed that four patients (28.5%) included in this study are carriers of at least one of the polymorphisms investigated suggesting that genetic factors might contribute to the dysregulated expression of CARD15/NOD2 gene[17-19].

 Morphological analysis

-In order to observe the morphology of inflamed tissue samples, light microscopy (LM) and TEM micrographs were obtained.
+In order to observe the morphology of inflamed tissue samples, light microscopy and transmission electron microscopy micrographs were obtained.
 Both gut wall and Lieberkühn crypts retain usual features in both lining epithelium and lamina propria.
 Epithelial cells consist of constitutive enterocytes along with goblet mucocytes, whereas the underlying connective tissue contains large amounts of cells with wide morphological variety (Figure 2).
-Goblet cells are involved in impressive secretory processes, releasing a moderately opaque product into cryptal and gut lumen through gaps between enterocytes apices (Figure 3).
+Goblet cells are involved in impressive secretory processes releasing a moderately opaque product into cryptal and gut lumen through gaps between enterocytes apices (Figure 3).
 As a consistent pattern, the lamina propria contains granulocytes and plasma cells.

 DISCUSSION

-Among the numerous genes that have been studied so far with respect to CD, strong and replicated associations have been identified with NOD2, IL23R, and ATG16L1 genes[20].
-Environmental factors like smoking, low-fiber and, high-carbohydrate diet, altered GM, and medications such as non-steroidal anti-inflammatory drugs interact with genetic background and induce abnormal inflammation and dysregulation of the immune response.
+Among the numerous genes that have been studied so far with respect to CD, strong and replicated associations have been identified with NOD2, IL-23R and ATG16L1 genes[20].
+Environmental factors like smoking, low-fiber and high-carbohydrate diet, altered GM and medications such as non-steroidal anti-inflammatory drugs interact with the genetic background and induce abnormal inflammation and dysregulation of the immune response.
 Clinical symptomatology relates to such dysregulation.

-The clinical course of CD is conditioned by several parameters such as disease location, extra-intestinal manifestation, and age at onset[21].
+The clinical course of CD is conditioned by several parameters such as disease location, extra-intestinal manifestation and age at onset[21].
 Strictures and fistulas are more frequent in patients with ileal disease, whereas Crohn's colitis remains uncomplicated for many years.
-On the whole, almost 80% of patients with CD require intestinal surgery, with a permanent stoma required by almost 10%.
-The presence of selected mutations in the NOD2 gene (see, e.g., 605956.0001-605956.0003) (IBD1; 266600) has been associated with susceptibility to ileum-localized CD[22]; patients homozygous for the 1007fs mutation had an early disease onset with long-segment ileal stenoses and entero-enteral fistulas; they frequently needed surgical intervention and had a high risk of recurrence[23,24].
-Beside NOD2 gene, huge genome-wide linkage-analyses and meta-analyses have described several CD susceptibility regions including IBD5 locus, DLG5, and autophagy- related 16-like 1 (ATG16L1) gene, JAK2, STAT3 interleukin-23 receptor (IL23R), SLC22A4 and SLC22A5 TNFSF15[14].
+On the whole, almost 80% of patients with CD require intestinal surgery with a permanent stoma required by almost 10%.
+The presence of selected mutations in the NOD2 gene (e.g., 605956.0001-605956.0003) (IBD1; 266600) has been associated with susceptibility to ileum-localized CD[22].
+Patients homozygous for the 1007fs mutation had an early disease onset with long-segment ileal stenoses and entero-enteral fistulas, and they frequently needed surgical intervention and had a high risk of recurrence[23,24].
+Besides NOD2 gene, huge genome-wide linkage-analyses and meta-analyses have described several CD susceptibility regions including IBD5 locus, DLG5, ATG16L1, JAK2, STAT3, IL-23R, SLC22A4, SLC22A5 and TNFSF15[14].

-In this paper, we evaluated the expression of 24 genes that were associated to CD susceptibility[10]. mRNA was extracted from gut specimens obtained from patients with CD ileal localization of CD, undergoing surgery.
-We used a multiplex gene assay which directly quantifies the mRNA amounts without need of reverse transcription and gives a detailed picture of the inflammation process for each patient[11].
+In this paper, we evaluated the expression of 24 genes that were associated to CD susceptibility[10]. mRNA was extracted from gut specimens obtained from patients with CD ileal localization undergoing surgery.
+We used a multiplex gene assay that directly quantifies the mRNA amounts without the need for reverse transcription and gives a detailed picture of the inflammation process for each patient[11].
 The same technique was used to quantify gene expression in colonic mucosa from surgical specimens or endoscopic bioptic fragments obtained by CD patients with predominant colonic (L2) location[10].
 The analysis revealed a clear activation of immune-adaptive Th17 response in association with a Th1 response in inflamed mucosa of patients undergoing surgery suggesting a dysregulated and very aggressive immune-inflammatory response.